mukeshrajs2711/Lasso/README.txt

     '-': To reduce the speed of lasso throw
     '=': To increase the speed of the lasso
     'q': To quit the game

+The progress of every player who has successfull completed the game is saved in a file named 'log.txt'.
+This file can also be used by the player to check high scores and their position.

 (*) Command to compile: ./compile.sh